 Starting with iOS 18, you may see a "Used Battery" message even when your battery is new and fully functional.
 This is part of Apple's parts-pairing policy and doesn't indicate a problem.

-During refurbishment, the battery cell is replaced whilst keeping the original Apple battery management board.
+During refurbishment, the battery cell is replaced while keeping the original Apple battery management board.
 This approach is used to avoid triggering the more disruptive "unverified battery" warning and pop-up messages.
 Because the original board retains its serial number, Apple identifies the battery as "used" rather than "unverified".
-This is a better outcome for you as a customer.
+This is a better outcome for you.

 - Every battery is tested for capacity, performance, and safety before shipment